Peristaltic Pumps

 Q&A

+?
+What is a peristaltic pump?
 A peristaltic pump is a type of positive displacement pump that moves fluid through flexible tubing using rollers or shoes that compress the tube, pushing the fluid forward.

-The pump works by rotating rollers along a circular path, compressing the tubing and forcing the fluid through the tube in a controlled, pulsed flow.
+?
+How does a peristaltic pump work?
+The pump works by rotating rollers (or shoes) along a circular path, progressively compressing the tubing and forcing the fluid through the tube in a controlled, pulsed flow.

-Peristaltic pumps can handle a wide range of fluids, including viscous, abrasive, shear-sensitive, and corrosive liquids, as well as slurries and fluids with solids.
+?
+What fluids can peristaltic pumps handle?
+Peristaltic pumps can handle a wide range of fluids, including viscous, abrasive, shear-sensitive, and corrosive liquids, as well as slurries and fluids containing solids.

-Yes, peristaltic pumps are ideal for sanitary applications because the fluid only contacts the inside of the tubing, minimizing contamination risks.
+?
+Are peristaltic pumps safe for sanitary applications?
+Yes — they are ideal for sanitary and hygienic applications because the fluid only contacts the inside of the tubing, virtually eliminating contamination risks.

 Advantages / Disadvantages